 Autism Services Evaluation Team Training

 NWRESD's Autism Team works to build capacity in our component districts by providing training to evaluation teams.
 We offer comprehensive workshops for those new to the ASD evaluation process as well as 'Evaluation Team Tune-Ups'.
 To learn more about scheduling an evaluation team training in Washington, Columbia, Clatsop, or Tillamook counties, contact Tina Meier-Nowell.
-Use the links below to access references and other resources.
+Use the links to the right to access references and other resources.

 Welcome to the Evaluation Team Training Site